 Before you open up your salon, before you take that plunge, you must take a 360-degree consideration of what being a salon owner looks like.
-Make sure you have thought about these essential points and run through your checklist and ask yourself these questions.
+Make sure you have thought about these essential points, have read through your checklist, and asked yourself these questions.
 And only after moving past the below-mentioned points & getting a yes in all the questions you are ready to move forward & open your salon & be the owner.

-So here are the 8 questions you must ask yourself before you open a salon.
+Here are the eight questions you must ask before you open a salon.

 1. Are you sure you want to do this?

 Opening a salon is not a Child's play.
 Once you commit to it then, there is no looking back.
 As a salon owner, you are not only fulfilling your wish but making so many other people a part of your dream.
-Giving employment opportunities to your staff, providing business to your vendors, providing service to your clients.
+Giving employment opportunities to your staff, providing business to your vendors, and providing service to your clients.
+A lot of different people get involved during the process.
 Therefore once you decide on this, remember you are impacting many other lives.

-Consequently, it's important to be aware that it won't always be a bed of roses; you may have joys mixed with days of stress.
+Consequently, it's essential to be aware that it won't always be a bed of roses; you may have joys mixed with days of stress.
 There will be overflow & even underflows at times.
 You must know it needs patience & also some skills to make your way through.
-Therefore, if you are passionate enough & ready to commit to everything that it brings along with itself.
-Then congratulations, you have taken your first step to be a salon owner.
+Therefore, if you are passionate enough & ready to commit to everything it brings along with itself.
+Then congratulations, you have taken your first step to being a salon owner.

 2. Have you done your market research well?

 We can't stress enough the importance of planning.
 One day you decide to open a salon & the next day, you become a salon owner?
 No, it doesn't work like that.
 A lot of thought, planning & preparation goes into it.
 Important decisions are to be made.
-It can get confusing as there are many points one has to look into.
+It can sometimes get confusing as one has to look into many points.
 Therefore, doing complete research is the best bet.
 Topics like the place, staff, service, products, pricing, competition, target audience, etc., are a few key points you have to research.
 All this will help you decide what & how you want your salon to be.
-The results from these analyses will help you answer all your questions & help you choose & build on better solutions for your decisions related to important decisions of the salon.
+The results from this analysis will help you answer all your questions & help you choose & build on better solutions for your decisions related to the important topics of the salon.

 3. Is your plan ready?

-Also, there are other points that you have to keep in mind, like finding your niche, licensing, permits, documentation, plan B, etc. Keep all these points in your plan.
+Also, there are other points that you have to keep in mind, like finding your niche, licensing, permits, documentation, plan B, etc. Keep all these points in your plan too.

 4. Finalize your stuff.
 Make your purchases.

-Once you have designed all your ideas.
-It's now time to put them to action.
+Once you have designed all your ideas, it's now time to put them to action.
 Get your idea into action.
 Start with finalizing your brand.
 Finalize your location, build your team, and get the staff on board.
-Finalize with all the categories that were planned till now.
+Finalize all the categories that were planned till now.
 From paper, now is the time to get it to reality.
 It is essential to keep a checklist of all the essential things.

 Topics to finalize on -